freistli/rootbot/README.md

 The Aure OpenAI Service Access Key.
 This also gets generated when you setup the API.

 #### chatGPTDeployName
-The **gpt-35-turbo model** deployment name in your Azure OpenAI Service (whatever you called it).
+The **gpt-35-turbo (version 0301)** deployment name in your Azure OpenAI Service (whatever you called it).

 In this sample, it is 'chatgpt'

 <img width="503" alt="image" src="https://user-images.githubusercontent.com/8623897/228241161-ea538dd6-c19e-495e-832b-94a2b9f87b30.png">